r5embed/r5embed/README.md

 2019-03-04  Markku-Juhani O. Saarinen <mjos@pqshield.com>

-The aim of the project is to build a production-quality cryptographic library that can serve as a basis for a wide range of lightweight, high-performance cryptographic protocols.

-A big part of r5embed is a highly portable, self-contained version of Round5 post-quantum algorithms for embedded platforms.
-This heavily modified (and 50% smaller) fork is **NOT OFFICIAL** -- but is testvector-compatible with the second-round submission to NIST.
+A self-contained version of Round5 post-quantum algorithms for embedded platforms.
+This heavily modified fork is **NOT OFFICIAL** -- but is testvector-compatible with the second-round submission to NIST.

 R5EMBED also optionally integrates with new SNEIK / BLNK2 family of lightweight permutation-based cryptographic primitives (at least 33% performance improvement over SHAKE and AES-GCM).
 We call these variants R5SNEIK.

+The aim of the project is to build a production-quality post-quantum cryptographic library that can serve as a basis for a wide range of new lightweight, high-performance cryptographic protocols.

+For a summary of performance and code size of all supported variants on Cortex M4, see the [benchmarks](./benchmarks.md) page.

 ## Supported variants